 2. Don’t use the name of your company as the web page title.

-That’s not a good idea, however.
-Search engines place heavy emphasis on the words in the title bar.
-The closer the text in your title bar matches the term a web surfer is searching for, the better your chances are that your site will show up when someone searches for that text on a search engine.
-Unless your business name is widely known or includes a descriptive term (called a keyword or key phrase) people search for, don’t put your business name at the beginning of the title bar on your home page, or other pages on the site.
+Unless your business name is widely known or includes a descriptive term (called a keyword or key phrase) people search for, don’t put your business name at the beginning of the title bar on your homepage or other pages on the site.

 Equally important, give every page on your website a different title tag.
 Each title tag should be representative of the specific content on the individual page.